pacorro2000/Shell-Scripts/README.md

 Shell Scripts
 =============

-Small and useful bash scripts for administering a UNIX system.
+Small and useful bash scripts for administering a UNIX system